+Filmmaker Mohit Suri says before he started working with Arjun Kapoor on "Half Girlfriend", he had a preconceived notion that the actor's journey in Bollywood was easy as he came from a film family.
 "I hadn't finished my script (of 'Half Girlfriend') when Arjun called me to meet regarding something else.
 I pre-judged him a little that he was a producer's son, launched by a big banner, must've been trained to become an actor.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)